vuminhtue/Clemson_Research_Computing_QA/_episodes/Install_tinker_openmm.md

+---
+title: "How to install Tinker-OpenMM"
+teaching: 5 min
+exercises: 0
+questions: "How to install Tinker-OpenMM to Palmetto"
+objectives:

+keypoints:
+- "Tinker, OpenMM"
+---

 https://github.com/TinkerTools/tinker-openmm

 At time of writing this doc, we need to build Tinker-OpenMM against an OpenMM release from immediately prior to 4 March 2021.
 Therefore, I build openmm version 7.5.0 using conda environment: